 This November, Massachusetts voters will decide whether or not to impose government-mandated nurse staffing ratios in every hospital across the state.
 Many nurses oppose the ballot initiative, which, if passed, would cause nurses to lose flexibility and care for fewer patients.
 Learn more.

 Hear what Baystate Health nurses are saying

 “As a nurse I have voice to advocate for my patients.
 A yes on Question 1 is taking my educated voice away, and allowing the government to control nursing judgment.
 Patient safety is a priority to me; a yes will cause longer emergency room wait time and hospital closings, ultimately harming patients.
-Nurses, patients, hospitals and communities will absolutely be affected by this and if it goes through we won’t be able to change it back; this scares me as a nurse and a potential patient.” – Brittany Foley, RN
+Nurses, patients, hospitals and communities will absolutely be affected by this and if it goes through we won’t be able to change it back; this scares me as a nurse and a potential patient,” Brittany Foley, RN, said.

 “Our nursing assignments are based on individual patient needs — to put a mandate on how many patients each nurse can care for would affect the quality of care we would be able to provide.
-I am confident that these ratios would be the wrong choice for nurses.” – Pamela Zaranek-Kuhn, RN
+I am confident that these ratios would be the wrong choice for nurses,” Pamela Zaranek-Kuhn, RN, agreed.

 Nicole, a nurse at Baystate Medical Center, talks about how the proposed mandated staffing ratios would affect Baystate Health services and staff, patients, nurses, and the public.